 I will be the first person to advocate cleaning trials in the laboratory as an important step in the development of a cleaning process.
-I will also be the first to admit that in over forty years of lab testing I have made (and hopefully learned from) more than a few mistakes made in the course of lab testing.
+I will also be the first to admit that in over fifty years of lab testing I have made (and hopefully learned from) more than a few mistakes made in the course of lab testing.
 These are not mistakes like adding water to acid instead of acid to water, but rather mistakes of ignorance stemming from either a lack of information or a lack of experience.
 Over the next weeks I will share with you a few of those mistakes and the lessons learned from time to time under the above heading.

 One thing I have never understood is why it is often the “new guy” who gets tapped to do the cleaning trials.
 I assume it is probably because the physical part of the work is simple and relatively boring.
 After all, how exciting is it to fill a cleaning tank with water, add some chemistry and wait one or two hours for it to heat up before running one or two cleaning trials and then empty the tank and start all over again?
 I can assure you it is deadly boring!
 The “new guy” is seldom prepared for the complexities of the task so he/she simply goes through the motions.
 Lab reports are often “cut and paste” of results taken from previous reports.
 As a result, a lot of information that could be gleaned by a knowledgeable observer is lost.
 It’s often not all about going from dirty to clean but how the process proceeded what were the milestones along the way.